nicepkg/gpt-runner/docs/gpt-config.en.md

 }
 ```

-3. You can use `defineConfig` function in `gptr.config.ts` to configure `UserConfig` type configuration file.
+3. You can use `defineConfig` function in `gptr.config.ts` to configure `GlobalAiPersonConfig` type configuration file.
 You can install `@nicepkg/gpt-runner` package.

 ```bash
 npm i @nicepkg/gpt-runner